rhinorunner/scioly_dtb/sciolyDTB goat code for A team/README.md

-This code shoudl hae everything but still needs testing.
+This code should hae everything but still needs testing.